pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 = 1.9.0 =

 * Introducing reusable global blocks.
-(Stored in a wp_blocks﻿ post type.)
+(Stored in a wp_blocks post type.)
 * Add ability to lock down the editor when using templates so edits can happen but blocks can't be removed, moved, nor added.
 * Handle and upgrade deprecated blocks.
 This allows to migrate attributes without invalidating blocks and an important part of the block API.
 * Drag and drop upload support to gallery block.
-* ﻿Extensibility:
+* Extensibility:
 * Expose packages/hooks public API under wp.hooks.
 * Introduces withFilters higher-order component to make component filtering easier.
 * Introduces getWrapperDisplayName helper function to make debugging React tree easier.